-Grading is based on four assignment categories: - Discussions: 20% of the final grade.
-Total number: 6 discussions plus the non-graded introductory discussion.
-Content: short questions or assignments to be discussed by the participant as a blog. - Quizzes: 20% of the final grade.
-Total number: 6 quizzes.
-Content: multiple choice, fill in the blank, and short answer-type quizzes asking for details of the content of the respective module - Essay assignments: 40% of the final grade.
-Total number: 6.
-Content: More complex analytical questions requiring short essays or elaborated answers to be turned in (uploaded) via CANVAS. - FINAL ESSAY: 20% of the final grade.
+Grading is based on four assignment categories:

+• Homework: 40% of the final grade.
+Homework consists of CANVAS Quizzes and Discussions.
+This also includes classroom aural skills quizzes.
+Content: multiple choice,

+- fill-in-the-blank, and short answer-type quizzes asking for details of the content of the respective module - Midterm assignment: 20% of the final grade.
+More complex analytical questions requiring short essays, form tables, and harmonic reductions to be turned in (uploaded) via CANVAS. - Classroom Presentation: 20% of the final grade.
+Both the midterm assignment and the final analysis will be presented. - FINAL ESSAY: 20% of the final grade.
 Elaborated analytical essay about a movement of a common-practice work, including form table/graph, as applicable.
-In addition a harmonic reduction that represents that large-scale harmonic design as relevant to formal sections may be uploaded for extra credit in order to improve grades lower than A. - SPOT evaluation: extra credit (3 points to the final grade) will be assigned to every student if at least 60% of the participants filled out the SPOT class evaluation at the end of the term.
-Late assignment policy:
+In addition, a harmonic reduction that represents that large-scale harmonic design as relevant to formal sections may be uploaded for extra credit in order to improve grades lower than A. All materials must be uploaded through CANVAS - SPOT evaluation: extra credit (3 points to the final grade) will be assigned to every student if at least 60% of the participants fill out the SPOT class evaluation at the end of the term